Experiencing Interruptions?

 Director Statement

 My goal with Penguins of the Point was to offer an intimate, humorous, and educational glimpse into the daily lives of the penguins at Volunteer Point.
-Framed through natural predation, life cycles, and modern threats like climate change, commercial fishing, and avian flu, I aimed to create a narrative that resonates emotionally and educates viewers of all ages.
+From natural predation, life cycles, and modern threats like climate change, commercial fishing, and avian flu, I aimed to create a narrative that resonates emotionally and educates viewers of all ages.
 The future of these remarkable birds is uncertain, and this film seeks to deepen understanding while inspiring urgency around their conservation.

 The last time I visited the Falkland Islands was in 2019, while working in the shore excursions department for Holland America Line.
 During that time, I managed a couple of day trips to Volunteer Point and always envied those fortunate enough to stay at the nearby house, just steps from the wildlife.
 In early 2024, I reached out to Derek Petterson, one of the wardens of the property, to inquire about any remaining availability for October.
 With some luck, I secured five nights, despite the location being fully booked for the next three years.
 Derek and Trudi were exceptional hosts, and I highly recommend staying there if you ever get the chance.